Rie Usui

-Rie Usui (臼井 理恵, Usui Rie) is a Japanese football player.
-She plays for Nojima Stella Kanagawa Sagamihara.
+Rie Usui (臼井 理恵, Usui Rie) is a Japanese former football player.
+She played for Nojima Stella Kanagawa Sagamihara.
 She played for Japan national team.

 Club career

 Usui was born in Tokyo on December 28, 1989.
 After graduating from Waseda University, she retired from playing career.
 However, after 1 year blank, she restarted playing career at Sfida Setagaya FC in 2013.
 She moved to Urawa Reds in 2014.
 In 2017, she moved to Nojima Stella Kanagawa Sagamihara.

 National team career

 On September 13, 2014, Usui debuted for Japan national team against Ghana.
 She played for Japan at 2014 Asian Games and Japan won 2nd place.
 She played 6 games for Japan in 2014.